 - Law clerk to Thomas W. Lawless, Bankruptcy Judge for the United States Bankruptcy Court for the District of Massachusetts (1981-1982)

-- Massachusetts “Super Lawyer” for nineteen consecutive years between 2004 and 2022.
+- Massachusetts “Super Lawyer” for twenty consecutive years between 2004 and 2023.